Extraterrestrial real estate: Orbital real estate

 Two problematic issues arise regarding derelict spacecraft: In orbit around the Earth, 'dead' and abandoned satellites threaten future travel in the same orbits with a spray of deadly debris.
 In orbit around extraterrestrial planets, non-sterile orbiters in decaying orbits threaten to pollute the remote planets they orbit with Earth-organisms, and hence create a false 'signal' of alien life, possibly destroying or supplanting native life, or infesting its remains.

 Build-up of hazards in orbit around Earth

-A prominent environmental problem in near-Earth orbital space is 'space junk'.
-Human-made refuse left in space endangers prime orbital 'real estate' for future satellites, causing big problems for future use of nearby space.
-In the case of debris cluttering orbital space, if the orbiting debris continue to build up without remediation, orbits near the earth will become so crowded with deadly missiles that some operations in space will no longer be attainable.
+A prominent environmental problem in near-Earth orbital space is "space junk".
+Human-made refuse left in space endangers orbital real estate for future satellites, causing problems for future use of nearby space.
+In the case of debris cluttering orbital space, if the orbiting debris continue to build up without remediation, orbits near the Earth will become so crowded with deadly missiles that some operations in space will no longer be attainable.

-To remediate the damage already done by human-made objects, astronauts will need to bring specific hardware into space to exterminate the debris.
+To remediate damage done by human-made objects, astronauts will need to bring specific hardware into space to exterminate debris.
 Once cleared, the surrounding space around a planet can then be used for more real estate opportunities.
 There are specific orbits, however, that have caused ownership debate.